 My clinical training has been integrative, combining modalities such as Cognitive-Behavioural, Emotion-Focused, Dialectical Behaviour, Systemic, Feminist and Humanistic therapies.
 I believe in the healing power of the therapeutic relationship and am dedicated in providing evidence-based treatment that is tailored to the unique needs of each person.
 To best help clients reach their goals, I am committed to updating my skills through regular professional development.
 Most recently I have completed training in EMDR, enabling me to work with clients with PTSD.

-I am a psychologist (Candidate Register) working with children and youth aged newborn to 19 years, and their families.
+I am a psychologist (Candidate Register) working with children and youth aged newborn to young adulthood, and their families.
 I see clients working through a variety of concerns including anxiety, depression, trauma, emotion regulation/dysregulation, and grief.
 I also work collaboratively with parents of young children dealing with various difficulties.

 In every therapeutic relationship, I work with my clients to find an approach that will best suit their particular needs.
 I aim to create a space where my clients feel comfortable, safe, and empowered.
-Much of my training has been in cognitive behavioural therapy (CBT) and I am comfortable guiding my clients through how their thoughts, feelings, and behaviours can influence their life.
+Much of my training has been in cognitive behavioural therapy (CBT) and EMDR and I am comfortable guiding my clients through how their thoughts, feelings, behaviours, and experiences can influence their life.
 I also use narrative therapy, play therapy, mindfulness, relaxation, guided imagery, story telling, writing, and other strategies or modalities based on what works well for my clients.
-I am continuing training in EMDR to support a variety of clients and their needs, particularly those who have experienced trauma.
+I have completed EMDR basic and child specialist trainings to support a variety of clients and their needs, particularly those who have experienced trauma.
 I love this work and I am passionate about providing the evidence-based treatment that suits my clients best.
 I love working with diverse groups of people and will do what I can to make you feel comfortable and supported.

 I completed my B.A.
-(Honours) from St. Francis Xavier University and my M.A. from the University of British Columbia.
-I am currently working on my PhD from the University of British Columbia and my research is focused on the relationships between families and schools, particularly when it comes to helping support vulnerable children.
-My education has been in School Psychology and I have a great deal of experience working within schools, and with children and youth that have learning difficulties and developmental disabilities.
-Throughout my PhD training, I have spent time expanding my experiences in a variety of therapeutic areas.
+(Honours) from St. Francis Xavier University, my M.A. and PhD from the University of British Columbia.
+My dissertation research focused on the relationships between families and schools, particularly when it comes to helping support vulnerable children.
+My education has been in School and Applied Child Psychology, and I have a great deal of experience working within schools, and with children and youth that have learning difficulties and developmental disabilities.
+Throughout the years, I have spent time expanding my experiences in a variety of therapeutic areas.
 I have worked with young children with Autism Spectrum Disorders and their families to create behaviour support plans to help them improve positive behaviours.
 I have also worked in community mental health with children, youth, and families.